 - 2 cups Mozzarella Cheese grated or pearled

-- 2 tbsp fresh parsley, chopped for garnish (optional)
+- 2 tablespoon fresh parsley, chopped for garnish (optional)

 Components to have ready & on standby: Your favorite pasta sauce and grated cheese.
 Once the eggplant is done, it's just a quick assembly!